← Back to articles

 Summary

-With OraDB DUMP Viewer, you can generate PostgreSQL-compatible SQL or CSV from .dmp files without Oracle.
+With Open DUMP Viewer for Oracle database, you can generate PostgreSQL-compatible SQL or CSV from .dmp files without Oracle.
 Automatic data type conversion minimizes manual script editing.

 → Get your free license